Identity & Sync Groups

 optional syncGroups at session-mint time (narrowing).
 Read the three blocks first —

-a human gets their org / team scope, an agent gets one deck — then the
+a human gets their org / team scope, an agent gets one workspace — then the

 sections after explain each.